-Identifying a business that you want to buy is only a first step.
-Approaching the purchase in the right way is key to making the most of the opportunity and avoiding potential pitfalls.
-Careful checking and skilful negotiation are essential.
+When you're looking to buy a business, identifying the right one to buy is only a first step.
+Approaching the business purchase methodically is key to making the most of the opportunity and avoiding potential pitfalls.
+Careful checking, due diligence and skilful negotiation are essential.

-From the outset, your aim is to make the vendor want to sell the business to you.
+From the outset, your aim is to make the vendor of the business want to sell it to you.

-- Explain what your business is, why you are interested, and how you will finance the purchase.
+- Explain what your background is, why you are interested in buying the business, and how you will finance the purchase.
 Your integrity and your future plans for the business are usually extremely important to the vendor.

-- Does the vendor have to sell?
+- Does the vendor need to sell?
 If the answer is yes, what time pressures are they under?

 - Does the vendor wish to sell assets or a company which holds assets?